 The cost of your shipping container classroom will depend on the size, condition, and features added to the container(s), among other factors.
-Shipping containers can cost anywhere from $1,000-$10,000 to buy depending on the condition.
+Shipping container cost depends on its condition and other factors.
+(Note: due to inflation, you will need to speak directly to your supplier for updated pricing).
 Then, you will need to pay for additional customizations plus delivery.

 If you are searching for a shipping container classroom, here are a few more articles we recommend reading:

 Keep in mind that in addition to using a shipping container for your classroom, there are portable classrooms available to you as well.

 If you are ready to compare prices, we can help!
 Visit our online form to get up to 5 free quotes from shipping container suppliers in your area.